The Felony Case Process in Los Angeles County

 The first phase of a felony case is called the arraignment (pronounced uh-rain-ment).
-If we can for a moment think of a felony case as a marathon, the arraignment is the very beginning the race, where everyone lines up at the Start line.
-The announcer says "go!"
+If we can for a moment think of a felony case as a marathon, the arraignment is the very beginning of the race, where everyone lines up at the start line.
+The announcer says, “go!”
 The case has now officially begun.

 The arraignment is the very first court appearance in a felony case.
 At this time, the Felony Complaint has now been filed against you, and you are now referred to as the “Defendant.”
 You must be present in court because at least one of the charges against you is a felony charge.
 The prosecution side is often referred to as “the People,” which is short for the People of the State of California.

-(Note this is different than misdemeanors cases, where most of the time your attorney can appear on your behalf)
+(Note this is different from misdemeanors cases, where most of the time your attorney can appear on your behalf)

-If you are in being held in custody, the bailiff (sheriff deputy) will bring you into the courtroom from the holding area.
+If you are being held in custody, the bailiff (sheriff’s deputy) will bring you into the courtroom from the holding area.
 If you are already out on bail, then you will likely be seated in the audience waiting for the court to call your case.